ndouglas/ndouglas/README.md

 - 👨 He/Him

 ### 📖 Currently Reading:
-- _Platform Engineering_, by Camille Fournier and Ian Nowland
+- _Introducing MLOps_, by Mark Treveil et al.
 - _The Art of Doing Science and Engineering: Learning to Learn_, by Richard W. Hamming

 ### 📓 Currently Working Through: